palaa159/Docs/Hardware/06-Cyton_Radios_Programming_Tutorial.md

 4. Open the Arduino IDE 1.5.8, restart the Arduino IDE if it was open.

 If you want to modify the firmware that the OpenBCI Dongle came with, or roll your own, make sure that you are setting the RFduino up as a DEVICE, and that channel is selected correctly.
-The channel your boards were shipped with is noted on the anit-static baggie that it came in.

 ### Getting Radio Firmware Version 1.x.x (2014 - Fall 2016)